hstafford-kentik/OTT_via_syslog/README.md

 lmgtfy:  https://foofunc.com/how-to-create-a-virtual-network-interface-in-ubuntu-20-04/

+In order to run the python script, you'll also need to install "scapy" which is a very powerful way to create packets in python.  "sudo pip3 install scapy" (If you don't have pip3, then "sudo apt install python3-pip")

 run kprobe as you normally would for OTT, using the dummy0 interface in promiscious mode.
 Run this script (maybe in screen, since it's not a daemon) You can check to see if it's working by running a tcpdump on dummy0  "sudo tcpdump -i dummy0 port 53"